cloudblog004/fantasticfoodies/content/en/posts/250-steps-to-make-favorite-instapot-roasted-tomato-soup.md

 ##### Instructions to make Instapot Roasted Tomato Soup:

 1. Preheat oven to 400°F. Layer tomatoes (cut side up) in a baking tray.
-Drizzle with olive oil and season with salt &amp; ground black pepper.
+Drizzle with olive oil and season with salt & ground black pepper.
 If your tomatoes are not in season, sprinkle a little sugar on the tomatoes to help them caramelize better.
 Place baking tray in the oven’s middle rack.
 Depending on your oven and tomatoes, it will take 45 - 65 minutes.
 1. Heat up your pressure cooker over medium high heat (Instant Pot: press Sauté button, then Adjust button to Sauté More function).
 Ensure your pot is as hot as it can be (Instant Pot: wait until indicator says HOT).
 1. Sauté onions in 1 tbsp unsalted butter for roughly 2 – 3 minutes until soften.
 Add in garlic and season with a pinch of kosher salt and ground black pepper if you like.
 Sauté for 1 minute until fragrant.
 Add in chopped carrots and saute for another minute.
 1. Pour ~ ½ cup (125 ml) unsalted chicken stock.
 Scrub all the brown bits off bottom of the pot with a wooden spoon.
 Keep the brown bits as they are very flavorful.